Spirit DataCine: Scanity HDR

 At NAB in April 2014 DFT introduced the Scanity HDR.
 A Scanity with High-dynamic-range imaging option.
 The Scanity can scan very dark black-and-white film with more dynamic range and lower noise, using special digital processing.
 With the use of triple exposure all at once, HDR scanning can be done without reducing the speed of the scan transfer, so 4k can still be scanned at 15pfs and 2K at real time, 24 fps.
 Scanity HDR bring out more details in black and white film.

 Scanity wet-gate

 DFT has demonstrated and delivered a full immersion wet-transfer film gate for Scanity 16mm and 35mm film in 2015.
 The film is run through a tank of fluid.
 This both hides surface scratches in the film and helps clean the film.
 Full immersion also eliminates the risk of bubbles appearing in the film optic path.
 The gate uses rollers, so the film is not at risk of scratches.
 At the gate exit, the film is dried.

 Scanity 16 Plus – S8mm

-DFT has demonstrated a new 16 Plus gate in 2017.
+DFT introduced a new 16 Plus gate in 2017.
 The new gate supports the many small film format gauges, like Super 8 film, 8 mm film and 9.5 mm film.